ystex/Federated-Learning-with-Friend-Discovery-and-Model-Substitution-/README.md

 Pytorch 1.11.0

 Torchvision 0.12.0

+## Dataset
+The program supports generating FL dataset from Pytorch native datasets, we currently test MNIST, FashionMNIST and Cifar10 datasets.

 ## Reference
 If you find the code useful, please cite the following papers:
 Friends to Help: Saving Federated Learning from Client Dropout.